Alania

-Alania was a medieval kingdom of the Iranian Alans (proto-Ossetians) that flourished in the Northern Caucasus, roughly in the location of latter-day Circassia, Chechnya, Ingushetia, and modern North Ossetia–Alania, from its independence from the Khazars in the late 9th century until its destruction by the Mongol invasion in 1238–39.
-Its capital was Maghas, and it controlled a vital trade route through the Darial Pass.
-The kingdom reached its peak in the 11th century, under the rule of king Durgulel.
+Alania was a medieval kingdom of the Iranian Alans (Proto-Ossetians) that flourished between the 9th–13th centuries in the Northern Caucasus, roughly in the location of the latter-day Circassia, South Ossetia, Chechnya, Ingushetia, and modern North Ossetia–Alania.
+With its capital at Maghas, the location of which is still disputed, it became independent from the Khazars in the late 9th century.
+It was Christianized by a Byzantine missionary soon after, in the early 10th century.